GPS : 48°32'57 N 4°42'21 W

 They come from a very damaged canvas representing the Holy Family, which adorned the sacristy and could no longer be restored.

-The Holy Family at the workshop.
-Oil on canvas from 1843.
+The Holy Family in the workshop.
+Ex-voto.
+Anonymous oil on canvas, 1843.

 Photo A. du Chéné